trofi/trofi.github.io.gen/posts/293-mysterious-patchelf-linkage-bug.md

 [PR #246164](https://github.com/NixOS/nixpkgs/pull/246164) should fix it for good.

-Turns out `clang` and `gcc` generate a bit different code by default around atomics.
+Turns out `clang` and `gcc` generate a bit different code around atomics.

 Have fun!